 94.8% of the top one million homepages still fail basic WCAG checks (WebAIM Million, 2025).
 The tools exist.
 The APIs exist.
 So why does almost every website still ship with accessibility bugs?

-Because most teams pick the wrong scanning API for their workflow — or worse, bolt one on as an afterthought after the code ships.
-Shift-left accessibility testing reduces remediation costs by up to 80% (BrowserStack, 2025), yet most comparison guides ignore what developers actually need: API response formats, rate limits, per-scan costs, and CI/CD integration complexity.
+Because most teams pick the wrong scanning API for their workflow, or worse, bolt one on as an afterthought after the code ships.
+Catching accessibility issues during development costs far less than fixing them after launch (Deque, 2023), yet most comparison guides ignore what developers actually need: API response formats, rate limits, per-scan costs, and CI/CD integration complexity.

-This post compares seven accessibility scanning APIs across the dimensions that matter for your pipeline.
-No overall "winner" — the right choice depends on your team size, scan volume, and budget.
+This post compares seven third-party accessibility scanning APIs across the dimensions that matter for your pipeline.
+No overall "winner", the right choice depends on your team size, scan volume, and budget.
+We also include a11yFlow, our own API, clearly marked, so you can weigh it on the same axes as everything else.

 For the full picture on accessibility testing approaches beyond APIs, see our accessibility testing tools comparison guide.

-TL;DR: WAVE API is cheapest for low-volume scanning ($0.04/scan at 1,000 credits).
+TL;DR: WAVE API is cheapest for low-volume scanning (per-credit pricing from $0.025).
 Pa11y is free and CI/CD-native but requires self-hosting.
-Deque's axe DevTools offers zero false positives but locks API access behind enterprise pricing (~$27K/yr).
+Deque's axe DevTools offers zero false positives but locks API access behind enterprise pricing.
 Pick WAVE for budget scanning, Pa11y for open-source pipelines, and axe for enterprise accuracy.

 Which APIs Are Worth Comparing?

-Over 1.13 billion people worldwide live with some form of disability (WHO, 2024).
+Over 1.3 billion people worldwide live with some form of disability (WHO, 2024).
 Seven accessibility scanning APIs cover the realistic options for developers building for that audience in 2026.
-Each takes a fundamentally different approach — from pay-per-scan credits to self-hosted open source to enterprise platform bundles.
+Each takes a fundamentally different approach, from pay-per-scan credits to self-hosted open source to enterprise platform bundles.

 Which API Has the Best WCAG Coverage?

-Deque's axe-core engine runs 91 rules with a zero false positive policy — every flagged violation is a genuine WCAG failure.
+Deque's axe-core engine runs its full WCAG rule set with a zero false positive policy, every flagged violation is a genuine WCAG failure.
 Uncertain findings go into a separate "incomplete" bucket for manual review.
 That distinction matters in CI/CD, where a false positive blocks your deployment.

 Pa11y lets you swap engines.
 Run axe-core for Deque's rule set, or HTML_CodeSniffer for WCAG 2.0/2.1 coverage with different detection patterns.
-Craig Abbott's study found axe-core catches 27% and Pa11y catches 20% of known issues independently — but combined, they find 35% (Craig Abbott, 2022).
+Craig Abbott's study found axe-core catches 27% and Pa11y catches 20% of known issues independently, but combined, they find 35% (Craig Abbott, 2021).
 Running both covers blind spots neither catches alone.

 Verdict: WAVE for WCAG 2.2 coverage.
 Deque for zero false positives.
 Pa11y for dual-engine flexibility.